dataquestio/unite/README.md

 We'll be using root mean squared error as the evaluation metric.
 The algorithm performance will be evaluated by a continuous integration server using a hidden test set.

-## Contributing
+## Participating

-You can contribute by forking this repo, making some changes, and then opening a PR.
+You can participate by forking this repo, making some changes, and then opening a PR.
+You'll be automatically added to the leaderboard.

 We have a server that will automatically run and check your code, and assign you points if it passes.
 You can run the tests locally on the validation set with `test.py`.